mattkumar/blog/content/post/2023-11-25-shinysave/Index.markdown

 ## Approach

-For simplicity, I've coded a small app that allows users to upload a SAS Transport (.xpt) data file.
-This file is parsed using the `haven` package and displayed as a table on the UI.
-There's also an additional `textInput` field where users can enter their name.
+For simplicity, I've crafted a small app enabling users to upload a SAS Transport (.XPT) data file.
+The file is parsed using the `{haven}` package and presented as a table on the UI.
+There's also an additional textInput field for users to enter their name.

-Now, when a user first approaches the app they can either:
+Upon visiting the app, users can either:
 1. Start by uploading a fresh file 📄
-2. Start by restoring a previously saved session 💾
+2. Begin by restoring a previously saved session 💾

-This is accomplished through a `radioButtons` control.
-When a choice is made, a corresponding `fileInput` widget is displayed.
+This is achieved through a radioButtons control.
+Upon making a choice, the corresponding fileInput widget is displayed.

-When a fresh file is uploaded 📤, it is read in as <strong>binary 👨‍💻</strong> (using `readBin` and `writeBin`) in a `reactiveValues` holder.
-I do some additional 🛠, such as implementing the `haven::read_xpt()` to another value in the `reactiveValues` so it's immediately available for use in the app...and for later.
-This all takes place inside an `observeEvent` 🔍️
+When a fresh file is uploaded 📤, it is read in as binary 👨‍💻 (using `readBin` and `writeBin`) in a reactiveValues container.
+Additional 🛠 steps, such as implementing `haven::read_xpt()` to another value in the reactiveValues, occur to make it immediately available for use in the app and later.
+This process unfolds inside an observeEvent 🔍.

-The "session saving" ✨ is handled by a `downloadHandler` 📥, where the <em>content</em> i populated by all the current values in the `reactiveValues` via `reactiveValuesToList` 💪 Remember, that includes our binary representation of the XPT, and perhaps the processed version!
-Additionally, I can arbitrary specify <em>other</em> inputs 🎚 be stored in the file (remember the random `textInput` asking for your name?)
+The "session saving" ✨ is managed by a `downloadHandler `📥.
+The content is populated by all current values in the reactiveValues via `reactiveValuesToList` 💪.
+This includes the binary representation of the .XPT file and possibly the processed version.
+Additionally, other inputs 🎚 can be arbitrarily specified for storage in the file (remember the random textInput asking for your name?).

-So.... what happens when you start the app by wanting to restore a previous session❓️ Well, using the `radioButton` choice for that, the appropriate `fileInput` widget is first made available.
-Once uploaded, the processing for that essentially boils down to re-assigning all values 📝 from the save file to the current values in the `reactiveValues`.
-For other inputs, such as the `textInput`, I make use of the corresponding `updateTextInput` to restore that value directly.
-This all takes place inside an `observeEvent` 🔍
+So, what happens when you start the app by wanting to restore a previous session❓️ Using the radioButton choice for that, the appropriate fileInput widget is first made available.
+Once uploaded, the processing essentially involves reassigning all values 📝 from the saved file to the current values in the reactiveValues.
+For other inputs, such as the textInput, the corresponding updateTextInput is used to restore that value directly.
+This process takes place within an observeEvent 🔍.

 ## tl;dr